 Information about the Department

-The University Department of Oncology is one of the largest Departments in the School of Clinical Medicine at the University of Cambridge, encompassing members from both the University and NHS.
+The University Department of Oncology is one of the constitutive departments of the Cancer Research Cluster within the School of Clinical Medicine at the University of Cambridge, and encompasses members from both the University and NHS.

 Our mission is: